OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/5 August 2009.md

 ## Genetics and Ancestry

 - Nostratic is a valid linguistic unit and partially represents the original **Kantekkian language**.
-- There was early blending between Kantekkian and Earth populations.
 - The early shamans of East Asia and the circle-people of Europe originated from Kantek.
 - Differences in phenotype indicate admixture with native Earth populations.
 - The "out of Africa" vs "out of Asia" debate should be reframed as "**out of Kantek vs out of Earth**".